alidcast/vue-mobiledoc-editor/README.md

 <SecondMobiledocEditor placeholder="or here" />

 // script
-import { Mobiledoc } from 'vue-mobiledoc-editor'
+import { createMobiledoc } from 'vue-mobiledoc-editor'

 // use destructuring syntax to grab the components you want to use const { FirstMobiledocEditor } = createMobiledoc('First')